The importance of argon in an oes system image

 Argon Ranges

-Argon Grades
+Argon Purity Grades

 Grade 5.0 Argon is treated differently than 4.8-grade argon.
 Every time a bottle of 5.0 argon is depleted the supplier cleans the interior of the bottle to remove CO2 and H2O vapors.
 Some bottles also contain a BIP (Built-In Purifier) device to scrub the argon before it leaves the bottle.
 These processes and devices mean that the argon is not carrying contaminates with it upon exiting the bottle.